Scottish Public Finance Manual

 Annex 3: withdrawal of sponsored body accountable officer status

-1. Circumstances leading to the withdrawal of a sponsored body Accountable Officer status are likely to be ones in which the sponsored body would also wish to take disciplinary action which may lead to dismissal of the individual concerned.
+When circumstances lead to the withdrawal of a sponsored body Accountable Officer status the sponsored body would also wish to take disciplinary action which may lead to dismissal of the individual concerned.
 There may be circumstances in which the sponsored body might take the initial decision to suspend the Accountable Officer, with suspension or withdrawal of Accountable Officer status following.
-Where the sponsored body consults the Scottish Government (SG) first and then takes the appropriate investigative and disciplinary action (including prompt suspension if necessary), separate action by the SG to consider withdrawal of Accountable Officer status will not be required.
-Where separate action is needed the following procedures will be followed.

 Back to top